-- Appraise the effects of alternative future scenarios - Appraise ethical, public interest and regulatory issues
+- Identify related issues in scenarios - Assess different stakeholder perspectives when evaluating options - Appraise corporate responsibility and sustainability issues - Appraise the effects of alternative future scenarios - Appraise ethical, public interest and regulatory issues

 - use technical knowledge and professional judgement to identify, explain and evaluate alternatives and to determine the appropriate solutions to compliance issues, giving due consideration to the needs of clients and other stakeholders.
-The commercial context and impact of recommendations and ethical issues will also need to be considered in making such judgements. - Demonstrate judgement in the following ways: - selecting between technical choices; - filtering data to identify critical elements; - prioritising information, issues or tasks; - identifying omissions in the information; - evaluating inconsistencies in information; - distinguishing between the various qualities of the data provided; - evaluating the impact of economic and political factors; - evaluating the effects of known events; - evaluating the appropriateness of accounting policy choice and estimation selection; - evaluating options; - comparing the effects of a range of estimates, outcomes or financial treatments; - assessing the materiality of errors: - exercising ethical judgement; - identifying key linkages; and - drawing appropriate conclusions from data provided to satisfy specified objectives and assessing the materiality of errors and omissions.
+The commercial context and impact of recommendations and ethical issues will also need to be considered in making such judgements. - Demonstrate judgement in the following ways: - selecting between technical choices; - filtering data to identify critical elements; - prioritising information, issues or tasks: - identifying omissions in the information; - evaluating inconsistencies in information: - distinguishing between the various qualities of the data provided; - evaluating the impact of economic and political factors; - evaluating the effects of known events; - evaluating the appropriateness of accounting policy choice and estimation selection; - evaluating options; - comparing the effects of a range of estimates, outcomes or financial treatments; - assessing the materiality of errors; - exercising ethical judgement; - identifying key linkages; and - drawing appropriate conclusions from data provided to satisfy specified objectives and assessing the materiality of errors and omissions.